iGovDirect/Security-Review/README.md

 2. The system generates a JSON file with all the votes on the voting deadline
 3. The system generates a SHA 3 hash of the JSON file
 4. The system injects the SHA 3 hash into the bitcoin blockchain
-5. The system makes the voting files availble for anybody to audit and compare the hash against
+5. The system makes the voting files available for anybody to audit and compare the hash against

 ### Known Security Threats